bluz71/vim-nightfly-colors/README.md

 The `nightflyUndercurls` option specifies whether to use undercurls for spelling and linting errors in GUI versions of Vim, including terminal Vim with `termguicolors` set.
 By default this option is **enabled**.
-If you do not like the appearance of undercurls then add the following to your initialization file:
+If you do not like the appearance of undercurls then add the following to your initialization file to use underlines instead:

 ```lua
 -- Lua initialization file